Italy, Spain yields dip to new record lows as cash glut eyed

+* Intend to use net proceeds from offering for general partnership purposes

-* Up to 60 bln euros of coupon, debt repayments due in week
+* Up to 60 bln euros of coupon, debt repayments due this wk

 * German 10-year yields also fall to record lows